FarisHijazi/aimux/IMPLEMENTATION_NOTES.md

 ## Contributors

-Python implementation by Claude Code based on the original Go implementation by the Uzi team.
+Python implementation by Claude Code based on the original Go implementation by the aimux team.